 I’m sure you’ve seen them.
 Perhaps you’ve seen them and ignored them.
 Whatever the case may be, refrigerators come in all shapes, sizes, and styles.
-I’ve often wondered who, in their right mind, would buy a refrigerator that’s barely large enough to hold a gallon of milk.
-I’m not kidding because those refrigerator sizes exist.
+I’ve often wondered who, in their right mind, would buy one that’s barely large enough to hold a gallon of milk.
+I’m not kidding because those sizes exist.

 Some small refrigerator sizes serve a distinct purpose: Refrigerating things outside of the kitchen.
-I’ve seen kitchenettes in motel rooms in small refrigerator sizes, which makes sense since they’re only designed to temporarily keep things cold.
+I’ve seen kitchenettes in motel rooms with those sizes, which makes sense since they’re only designed to temporarily keep things cold.
 Some people keep small refrigerators in their bedrooms and it makes sense in some cases.
 One example would be a bedroom that doubles as an office.